- On-demand pay enables employees to receive their wages before their next normally scheduled payday.

 What are some examples of on-demand pay services?

-Among the services placing more pay control in the hands of workers are Instant Financial – used by restaurant chains like McDonald's, Taco Bell and KFC – and Even, used by Walmart.
+Among the services placing more pay control in the hands of workers are Instant Financial – used by restaurant chains like McDonald's, Taco Bell, KFC, and even Walmart.
 With these services, employees receive a smartphone notification when they're done working for the day and can then decide if they want to collect a paycheck that day.
 If they do, the money is either transferred to a prepaid debit card or deposited directly into their bank accounts.
 [Read related article: What is a Paycard?]

 While such services as Even and Instant Financial are add-ons employers use in addition to their payroll service, many payroll providers are offering this feature.
 Gusto, Paychex and Paylocity are among the payroll services offering on-demand pay.

 Gusto's Cashout program enables employees to choose their pay schedules.
 Cashout allows both salaried and hourly employees to choose their payday and get paid as soon as the next day.
 Gusto advances money (up to 40% of the employee's paycheck, with a maximum of $500) to the employee, depositing funds either to their bank account or onto a Gusto debit card.
 Borrowed funds are automatically repaid through the employee's next direct deposit paycheck.
-[Interested in payroll services?
-Check out our best picks and reviews.]
+[Need help?
+We researched the best payroll service companies so you don’t have to.]

 Reeves said the two-week pay schedule, which the Bureau of Labor Statistics reports is used by nearly 37% of employers, is a relic of calculating payroll taxes manually and was instituted in the U.S. almost 90 years ago.